EdrichS/Edddys_Arch_Linux_Guide/README.md

 This guide is not intended to replace the official guide to installing Arch in your system.

-Always refer to the official website and guide offered by Arch: [Arch Linux](https://wiki.archlinux.org/title/Installation_guide)
+Always refer to the official website and guide offered by Arch: [Installation_guide](https://wiki.archlinux.org/title/Installation_guide)